raspberrypi/libcamera/Documentation/guides/application-developer.rst

 Build and run instructions
 --------------------------

-To build the application, use the `Meson build system`_ which is also the official build system of the libcamera library.
+To build the application, we recommend that you use the `Meson build system`_ which is also the official build system of the libcamera library.

 Make sure both ``meson`` and ``libcamera`` are installed in your system.
 Please refer to your distribution documentation to install meson and install the most